 Lafayette Cemetery, where Ashley Judd filmed “Double Jeopardy.”
 (Photo: Jorg Hackeman/Shutterstock.com)

 Louisiana is known as “Hollywood South,” mostly because New Orleans attracts filmmakers with its trademark gorgeous oak tree-lined mansions, Old World European patinas, and spooky Voodoo above-ground cemeteries that easily transport viewers to other worlds.
-Get in on the act and visit the locations featured in these six notable films.
+Get in on the act and visit these six locations of movies filmed in New Orleans..

 - “12 Years a Slave.”
 The Best Picture Oscar-winning drama features New Orleans and other parts of Louisiana in scenes that are set both in and out of the state.
 The critical scene in which Solomon Northup is duped at a Washington D.C. restaurant was actually filmed at The Columns Hotel, a gorgeous St. Charles Avenue inn and bar with a sprawling front patio.
 Other scenes were filmed at Louisiana plantations including Destrehan and Magnolia, that are open to the public.